GuccioGucci/contented/README.md

 #### `coerceTo(T, input)`

 Attempts to coerce the `input` data to the type represented by `T`.
-Note that the specific return value, whether successful or not, depends on the particular of `T`.
+Note that the specific return value, whether successful or not, depends on the particular `T`.

 ```typescript
 import { string, coerceTo } from 'contented';